 What is a Home Care Package?

 A Home Care Package is a set of services provided by the HSE to help an older person to be cared for in their own home.
 The services, for example additional home help hours, nursing services, therapy services, might be needed due to illness, disability or after a stay in hospital or following rehabilitation in a nursing home.
 A Home Care Package includes extra services and supports that are over and above the normal community services that the HSE provides directly or through a HSE funded service.
-Community services, provided by the HSE, and HSE funded providers, include home help, nursing, physiotherapy, occupational therapy, speech & language therapy, day care services, respite care, etc.
+Community services, provided by the HSE, and HSE funded providers, include home help, nursing, physiotherapy, occupational therapy, speech & language therapy, day care services and respite care.

 What does a Home Care Package include?